Trust Centre : Our Terms of Business, Policies and Procedures

 We will:-

-1.We will ensure before taking a deceased person into our care that we have taken all reasonable steps to establish the identity of our contractual client, that they have authority to instruct us, that they have consent for us to act, and the identity of the deceased person.
+1.We will ensure before taking a deceased person into our care that we have taken all reasonable steps to establish the identity of our contractual client, that they have authority to instruct us, that they have consent for us to act and they have agreement from all family parties asto the funeral arrangements and have where appropriate considered if the deceased left any funeral instructions, and the identity of the deceased person.

 We will check the identification of the deceased person when we collect them, and we will place our own id bracelet on their wrist and ankle, which will remain in place.